shivanithorve01/Assignment-1/PS2_BloomFilter/README.md

 5. `private int[] calculateMD5Hash(String input) throws NoSuchAlgorithmException`

    - Description: Calculates the MD5 hash values for a given input string.
    - Usage: The method is used internally to compute hash values for words being added to the Bloom filter.
+     The input string is converted to bytes, and the MD5 algorithm updates the digest with these bytes.
+The resulting digest is then split into four 32-bit integers, which are returned as the hash values.
    - Parameters:
      - `input` - A string for which the MD5 hash needs to be calculated.
    - Returns: An array of four integers representing the MD5 hash values.